-- Hand-embroidered dresses from the Holy Land
+- Colorful hand-embroidered dresses from the Holy Land

 - Richly inlaid wood furniture of Damascus